Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

     5. The web interface retrieves the summary associated with the selected recording from the server.
     6. The web interface displays the lecture summary in a readable format below or alongside the recording information.
     7. The user can review the summary text.
-    8. Optionally, the user may also have the option to play back the audio recording directly from the web interface (see 7.1.5 Play Recording (Web).
+    8. Optionally, the user may download the recording assets (Audio, Summary PDF, PowerPoint) or play back the audio recording directly from the web interface.
 -   **Alternative Flows:**
     -   **A1.
 User not logged in:** If the user attempts to access the recordings and summaries view without being logged in, the web interface redirects them to the login page.
     -   **A2.
 No recordings available:** If the user is logged in but has no lecture recordings associated with their account, the web interface displays a message indicating that no recordings are currently available.